The tools that actually moved these decisions.

 Start here.

 The single most useful thing is to be reachable before the next meeting.
 Add your details, then read one Issues page so your comment has a fact behind it.
+And if you do one dated thing this month, comment to the Public Service Commission before August 6.

 Every claim, sourced.